technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab 2/Lab 2 — Managing Sensitive Information Types.md

       menu, enter **Notepad** and select **Notepad** from the start menu.

-    - Enter the following text to the first line in the notepad window ( Make sure you enter all the following three in new lines.):
+    - Enter the following text to the first line in the notepad window ( Make sure you enter all the following three in new lines.)

 ```Name,Birthdate,StreetAddress,EmployeeID```